pondurupurnachandrarao-cmd/JavaPrograms/README.md

 24. Write a Java program to demonstrate a method without return type that calculates and prints the square of a number.

 25. Write a Java program to demonstrate a method with parameters that displays a given name.

+26. Write a Java program to demonstrate a method without parameters that displays a name.